agustin-bilat/Bilat2024_TEs-Fasciolidae/manual_curation/readme.md

 This readme file describes the specific steps and parameters used for the manual curation of repeats mentioned at the section Methods in the publication entitled ***article's name***.
 The metodology is based on the guidelines described elsewhere (Goubert, C., Craig, R.J., Bilat, A.F. et al. A beginner’s guide to manual curation of transposable elements.
 Mobile DNA 13, 7 (2022). https://doi.org/10.1186/s13100-021-00259-7).
 The reference for each software can be found in that article.
-The scripts that we used for manual curation and were obtained by sligthly modifying the ones provided at the Goubert's et al. article are included in this directory: [manual_curation/](https://github.com/agustin-bilat/Bilat2024_TEs-Fasciolidae/blob/main/manual_curation/).
+Some scripts that were used for manual curation were obtained by sligthly modifying the ones provided at the Goubert's et al. article and are included in this directory: [manual_curation/](https://github.com/agustin-bilat/Bilat2024_TEs-Fasciolidae/blob/main/manual_curation/).

 ## Abbreviations ##